-Many careful experimental and numerical studies have been undertaken concerning the dynamics of rolling/sliding cylinders and spheres in close proximity to a wall.
-For the numerical studies, in particular, a finite gap has been maintained between the cylinder and the wall due to the problem of a mesh singularity arising at zero gap, and also to keep a reasonable computational time step, since the respective timescales governing the gap flow and the global wake dynamics become increasingly separated.
-For small gaps $(G/D \lesssim 0.01)$, vortex formation and shedding is relatively independent of the gap size, but the force coefficients are strongly affected, as shown by the examples in Figure 16 (see also Figure 9).
 The so-called rolling paradox arises from theoretical/analytical results concerning the flow in the gap region using lubrication theory.
-This theory was applied to the rolling cylinder and rolling sphere problems by, e.g., Merlen & Frankiewicz (2011) and Goldman et al. (1967), respectively.
-They predicted that, as the gap size approaches zero, the drag force on the body diverges as $(D/G)^{1/2}$ for the cylinder and as $\ln(D/G)$ for the sphere, for any combination of sliding and rolling, due to the generation of a pressure peak diverging to positive infinity in front of the body, and another peak diverging to negative infinity behind it.
+Application of this theory to the rolling cylinder and rolling sphere problems can be found, e.g., in Merlen & Frankiewicz (2011) and Goldman et al. (1967), respectively.
+They predict that, as the gap size approaches zero, the drag force on the body diverges as $(D/G)^{1/2}$ for the cylinder, and as $\ln(D/G)$ for the sphere, for any combination of sliding and rolling, due to the generation of a pressure peak diverging to positive infinity in front of the body, and another peak diverging to negative infinity behind it.
 This implies that a cylinder or sphere in contact with a solid surface would be impossible to move along this surface, which is contrary to common observation, and that any rolling or sliding motion along the wall would involve a liquid film of finite thickness between the two, i.e., the absence of solid-to-solid contact.
 Goldman et al. (1967) calculated that the gap size compatible with the drag coefficients of a rolling sphere determined experimentally by Carty (1957) (Figure 15a) would be of the order of atomic dimensions, which is well outside the validity domain of the theory.
-Goldman et al. (1967) put forth six points of discussion in an attempt to explain the discrepancy between the idealized model provided by lubrication theory and experimental data.
-They include the roughness of the sphere or wall, compressibility effects and cavitation linked to the large negative pressures encountered, breakdown of the continuity assumption at very small gaps, inertial and non-Newtonian effects, and deformations of the sphere by the high pressure gradient.
+Goldman et al. (1967) put forth six points of discussion in an attempt to explain the discrepancy between the idealised model provided by lubrication theory and experimental data.
+They include the roughness of the sphere and/or wall, compressibility effects and cavitation linked to the large positive and negative pressures encountered, breakdown of the continuity assumption at very small gaps, inertial and non-Newtonian effects, and deformations of the sphere by the high pressure gradient.

 Surface roughness was dismissed by Goldman et al. (1967), since Carty's (1957) drag data apparently did not show differences between the various spheres of different roughnesses used.
-It appears that this conclusion is not clearly justified by the data (Figure 15).
-Specifically, the data points are not frequent enough to allow for differentiation, and the results are presented on a log-log plot that masks any such trends.
-(On such a log-log plot with sparse points, a variation in drag coefficient of 100% is essentially not discernible!)
-More recent experiments appear to show that different relative surface roughnesses do in fact lead to different drag coefficient variations with macroscopic Reynolds number, as seen in Figure 15b.
-By providing an effective average gap, the roughness of the body (or wall) appears to be a determining factor for its motion along a wall.
-Interestingly, the drag prediction from direct numerical simulation for smooth rolling spheres at higher Reynolds number (Figure 16b) appears to approach the experimentally observed values given by Carty (1957) (Figure 15), as the gap ratio approaches expected relative roughness ratios $(\delta/D \sim 10^{-6}-10^{-7})$, where δ is the mean asperity height).
+Revisiting the data (Figure 16), it appears that this conclusion is not clearly justified.
+Specifically, the data points are not frequent enough to allow differentiation, and the results are presented on a log-log plot that masks any such trends.
+(On such a log-log plot with sparse points, a variation in drag coefficient of 100% is essentially not discernible!).
+More recent experiments by Houdroge et al. (2020b) appear to show that different relative surface roughnesses do in fact lead to different drag coefficient variations with macroscopic Reynolds number, as seen in Figure 15b.
+By providing an effective average gap, the roughness of the body (and/or the wall) therefore appears to be a determining factor for its motion along a wall.
+Interestingly, the drag prediction from direct numerical simulation for smooth rolling spheres at higher Reynolds number (Figure 16b) appears to approach the experimentally observed values given by Carty (1957) and Houdroge et al. (2020b) (Figure 15), as the gap ratio approaches expected relative roughness ratios ($\delta/D \sim 10^{-6}$ - 10^{-7} , where δ is the mean asperity height).